Professional edition active

 Testing

-Testing is usually unnecessary but is indicated for clinically suspected disorders.
+Additional testing is guided by the symptoms and suspected underlying disorder.
 Patients with Horner syndrome or third cranial nerve palsy usually require brain MRI or CT and, with Horner syndrome, chest CT.
+Sexually transmitted infection screening is indicated for Argyll Robertson pupil.

 Treatment of Anisocoria